-Black khaki or tan khaki shorts or pants

-Pants must fit properly and be in good repair.
+Black or tan cotton khaki shorts or pants - relaxed or straight leg only Pants must fit properly and be in good repair.
 JH and HS must have a belt.
 Shorts must be appropriate length -- 3/4 of the thigh must be covered.

-Cargo-type pants or shorts, skinny jeans, form fitting clothing, running shorts, capris, and low-rise pants or shorts are not allowed.
+Cargo-type pants or shorts, skinny leg, form fitting clothing, running shorts, capris, and low-rise pants or shorts are not allowed.